chloeam/blank-slate/_drafts/second-year-fall-overview.md

 ## Visual Communication I

-This class is somewhat similar to Design I from last year in that they both focus on abstract black and white compositions, but Visual Communications is a little more specialized.
+This class is somewhat similar to Design I from last year in that they both focus on abstract black and white compositions, but Visual Communication is a little more specialized.
 On the first day, my professor kept saying that we were learning a new language&mdash;how to communicate abstract concepts visually.

 This class would also place a heavy focus on craft, as we were producing these compositions by hand using nothing but black pens and gouache.